-The processor we simulated has a 32k 2-way set-associative instruction and data caches.
+The processor we simulated has a 32k 2-way setassociative instruction and data caches.
 Both caches have block sizes of 32 bytes.
-The data cache is write-back, write-allocate, and is non-blocking with 2 ports.
-The data cache access latency is one cycle (for a total load latency of two cycles).
+The data cache is write-back, writeallocate, and is non-blocking with 2 ports.
+The data cache is pipelined to allow up to 2 new requests each cycle.
 There is a unified second-level 512k 4-way set-associative cache with 32 byte blocks, with a 10 cycle cache hit latency.
 If there is a second-level cache miss it takes a total of 60 cycles to make the round trip access to main memory.
 We model the bus latency to main memory with a 10 cycle bus occupancy per request.
 There is a 32 entry 8-way associative instruction TLB and a 32 entry 8-way associative data TLB, each with a 30 cycle miss penalty.